Review: THE TORMENT OF LAURIE ANN CULLOM (2014)

 The film got off to a rocky start with me.
 The film’s introduction gives away the ending, (the trailer does as well, so you may want to avoid it).
 Knowing how it all ends is usually the kiss of death for me.
 However, The Torment Of Laurie Ann Cullom actually managed to hold my attention.
 Despite that and a very slow burn of a first half.

-As The Torment Of Laurie Ann Cullom opens we hear a radio announcer mention a missing girl.
+As The Torment Of Laurie Ann Cullom opens, we hear a radio announcer mention a missing girl.
 Apart from a few strange noises, Laurie hears that’s it until around the forty-five-minute mark.
-Much of that time is spent watching Laurie wander around the house occasionally reacting to what thinks she sees or hears.
+Much of that time is spent watching Laurie wander around the house, occasionally reacting to what it thinks she sees or hears.

 Terror Films will be rolling The Torment Of Laurie Ann Cullom out across the various streaming platforms in the coming months.
 You can check for more details on the Terror Films Facebook page.